CardSorting/DreamBeeSQL/changelog/strategy-mission/04-STRATEGY-AND-POSITIONING.md

 │     8 hours      8 hours      8 hours              │
 │                                                      │
 │  NOORMME = All included, < 2 minutes              │
 │                                                      │
+│  You solve database, they solve everything else     │ │  vs                                                 │
+│  You solve ALL the boring setup                     │ │                                                      │
 └─────────────────────────────────────────────────────┘
 ```